Tyrn/wei/the-insider-en.typ

 stories from local officials' lives.

      There were about dozen envoys present.
 Bemish was suddenly surprised by the number.
-He thought that only fifteen... not even fifteen - ten years ago
-- the envoys' number would  be way smaller.
+He thought that only fifteen... not even fifteen---ten years ago---the envoys' number would  be way smaller.
 The Earth  colonies were leaving the Federation  of Nineteen one  after another,  peacefully  or with  swords drawn.